INTRODUCTION : the goal of this project is to

 command) may also have to be performed optionaly (not

 - Reboot your RPi via command "reboot" to

-continue configuration where you stopped here.
+and continue configuration where you stopped here.

 - Execute command "ifconfig eth0" and notice